camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/01-bpm-platform/02-install-on-a-vanilla-tomcat.html.md

 ## Configuring JDBC Resource

 To configure a JDBC Resource you have to edit the file `$TOMCAT_HOME/conf/server.xml`.
-This could like the following example for H2 database:
+This could look like the following example for an H2 database:

 ```xml
 <Server>